 Growing up in Science

-Growing up in Science is a mentorship series co-founded and led by Wei Ji.
+Growing up in Science is a mentorship series co-founded and led by Weiji.
 In each event, one faculty member shares their life story, with a focus on struggles, failures, doubts, detours, and weaknesses.
 Common topics include dealing with expectations (your own and others), impostor syndrome, procrastination, the role of luck, rejection, and conflicts with advisors, but these topics are always embedded in the speaker's broader narrative.
 We also feature speakers who have left academia - e.g. academic editors, data scientists, and even a screenwriter.
-The series has themed events on mentorship, anti-racism, work-life balance, and other topics.
+The series has featured themed events on mentorship, anti-racism, work-life balance, and other topics.

 ScAAN

 The Scientist Action and Advocacy Network (ScAAN) was founded by Will Adler while he was a PhD student in the lab.
 ScAAN scientists provide pro bono science consultation to social causes, with an emphasis so far on justice reform and environment.
 ScAAN supports ongoing campaigns of social change organizations by writing knowledge briefs for lay audiences and by visualizing or analyzing data.
-Besides Will, many lab members and alumni have played a role in ScAAN: Jenn Laura Lee is a founding member and president, Wei Ji is a founding member and project leader, and Andra and Maija are active members.
-Wei Ji and Jenn gave workshops about the ScAAN model at the S|GNS Summit 2018 (Chicago) and at the Science Policy Symposium 2018 (New York).
-Wei Ji, with Diane Geng, also received the 2016 NYU Making a difference award for founding the Rural China Education Foundation.
+Besides Will, many lab members and alumni have played a role in ScAAN: Jenn Laura Lee is a founding member and president, Weiji is a founding member and project leader, and Andra and Maija are active members.
+Weiji and Jenn gave workshops about the ScAAN model at the S|GNS Summit 2018 (Chicago) and at the Science Policy Symposium 2018 (New York).
+Weiji, with Diane Geng, also received the 2016 NYU Making a difference award for founding the Rural China Education Foundation.

 Science advocacy

 Most of the lab participated in the March for Science 2017.
 Will was appointed an Early-Career Policy Ambassador for the Society for Neuroscience and participated in Capitol Hill Day.
-Will and Wei Ji participated in Regional Hill Day, meeting with the office of Senator Kirsten Gillibrand.
+Will and Weiji participated in Regional Hill Day, meeting with the office of Senator Kirsten Gillibrand.

 Science communication